Younghoe Koo

-Younghoe Koo (pronounced /'jʌŋweɪ/; YUNG-way; born August 3, 1994) is a South Korean-American professional football placekicker for the New York Giants of the National Football League (NFL).
-He is 17th on the NFL's all-time leaderboard in field goal percentage (minimum 100 attempts) and also known for his ability to successfully execute onside kicks.
+Younghoe Koo (pronounced /'jʌŋweɪ/; YUNG-way; born August 3, 1994) is a South Korean–American professional football placekicker.
+Known for his ability to successfully execute onside kicks, Koo played college football at Georgia Southern before signing with the Los Angeles Chargers in 2017 as an undrafted free agent.

 Koo played four seasons of college football for the Georgia Southern Eagles and was named a finalist for the Lou Groza Award in 2016.
 He began his professional career with the Los Angeles Chargers in 2017, but was released four weeks into the season after missing consecutive game-ending kicks.
 Following a year away from football, Koo played for the Atlanta Legends of the Alliance of American Football (AAF), scoring the first points in league history and converting all of his kicks until the AAF indefinitely suspended operations.
-Koo returned to the NFL with the Falcons the same year.
+Koo returned to the NFL with the Atlanta Falcons the same year.
 In 2020, Koo was named to the Pro Bowl after leading the league in scoring.

+After being released by the Falcons in 2025, Koo briefly played for the New York Giants.